espressif/esp-sr/speech_commands_recognition/demo.md

 Currently, the MultiNet model already defined 20 speech commands, which can be seen in [MultiNet](README.md).

-Now, you can give one speech command, for example, "turn on the air conditioner",
+Now, you can give one speech command, for example, “打开空调 (turn on the air conditioner)”,

 * If this command exists in the supported speech command list, the board prints out the command id of this command in its log: